 Zoning.
 This designation shall be considered to be consistent with the County H-S (Historical Site) zoning district.
 Due to the unique nature of this kind of designation, population density and building intensity for any new projects must be reviewed on an individual basis.
-For residential uses, however, building intensity should normally be from one to seven units per net acre with a population density of two to 25 persons per net acre.
-For other uses, building intensity should be consistent with existing development in the area.
+For residential uses, however, building intensity should normally be from one to seven eight units per net acre with a population density of two to 25 persons per net acre.
+For other uses, building intensity should be consistent with existing development in the area should be determined by the County on an individual basis, depending upon the nature and location of the proposed use.